Cell Phones Without a Plan

 Looking for a Cell Phone but Don't Want a Plan?

-In many instances you can get a free cell phone when you sign up for a plan.
-But sometimes, a two year commitment isn't what you want.
+In many instances you can get a free or highly subsidized cell phone when you sign up for a plan.
+But sometimes, a long commitment (contract) isn't what you want.
 You'll generally pay quite a bit more for the phone itself, but it's possible to use a cell phone without making such a commitment.

-Learn about your options for getting a cell phone without a plan, and find the phones you want here.
+Learn about your options for getting a cell phone without a plan.

 How to Get Cell Phones with No Contract: The Options